 Watch out for Denise Mina at:

-Back in March, 2013 I was lucky to catch hold of Denise Mina, one of Glasgow’s most successful crime writers, for a chat about her work because she is exceptionally busy with writing projects and some pressing family duties.
-When I met her for coffee in Heart Buchanan on Byres Road (a favourite haunt of Denise’s, which sadly has since closed down), she was busy to'ing and fro'ing, organizing tickets for her aunties to see her latest play, Driving Manuel, at A Play, A Pie and A Pint in OranMor, I was going to – right after our chat.
+Back in March, 2013 I was lucky to catch hold of Denise Mina, one of Glasgow’s most successful crime writers, for a chat about her work – she was exceptionally busy with writing projects and some pressing family duties.
+When I met her for coffee in Heart Buchanan on Byres Road (a favourite haunt of Denise’s, which sadly has since closed down), she was busy to’ing and fro’ing, organizing tickets for her aunties to see her latest play, Driving Manuel, at A Play, A Pie and A Pint in OranMor, I was going along to see it – right after our chat.

 Denise also writes graphic novels for DC Comics and is currently adapting Steig Larson’s books into three comics.
 She has just finished the first book, The Girl with the Dragon Tattoo, and is half way through the second.